WebAssembly/spec/proposals/js-string-builtins/Overview.md

 This proposal adds an extension to JS-API compile routine to support optimized 'imported string constants' to address this use-case.

 The `WebAssemblyCompileOptions` is extended with a `boolean importedStringConstants` flag.
-When this is set, the module may define imports of the form `(import "'" %stringConstant (global externref))`, and the JS-API will use the provided `%stringConstant%` import field name to be the value of the global.
+When this is set, the module may define imports of the form `(import "'" "%stringConstant%"" (global externref))`, and the JS-API will use the provided `%stringConstant%` import field name to be the value of the global.
 This allows for any UTF-8 string to be imported with minimal overhead.

 The string namespace is chosen to be the single quote ASCII character `'`.
 We may revise this to be a longer name before this proposal is finalized.

-All imports that reference this namespace must be globals of immutable externref.
+All imports that reference this namespace must be globals of type immutable externref.
 If they are not, an eager compile error is emitted.

 ## JS String Builtin API